What’s On

 We warmly welcome guests to our talks at £5.00 per person.
 Students are free.

-Membership to the Marlborough History Society is £15.00 per annum and if you wish to become a member please click here.
+Membership to the Marlborough History Society is £15.00 per annum.
+Memberships are renewed in January, either online before or at the first talk of 2026 If you wish to become a member please click here.

 For events/talks held at St Peter’s Church, doors open at 7.00 pm